andy-byers/CalicoDB/doc/doc.md

 In CalicoDB, records are stored in tables, which are on-disk mappings from keys to values.
 Keys within each table are unique, however, tables may have overlapping key ranges.
 Errors returned by methods that modify tables are fatal and the database will refuse to perform any more work.
-The next time that the database is opened, recovery will be run to undo any changes that occurred after the last commit (see [Checkpoints](#commits)).
+The next time that the database is opened, recovery will be run to undo any changes that occurred after the last checkpoint (see [Checkpoints](#checkpoints)).
 The database will always keep 1 table open, called the default table.
 Additional tables are managed using methods on the `DB` object (see [Tables](#tables)).
 When naming tables, note that the prefix "calicodb." is reserved for internal use.